PSL Wrap: McCarthy's AmaZulu FC humbled, Stellenbosch FC close gap on Mamelodi Sundowns

 Stellies were hoping to move up to second place on the standings after SuperSport United dropped points over the weekend, while Gallants were brimming with confidence having reached the Caf Confederation Cup play-off round last week Friday.

-The victory took Stellies to second-place on table - three points behind leaders Mamelodi Sundowns, while Gallants, who are still winless in the PSL, remained 15th on the table.
+The victory took Stellies to second place on the table - three points behind leaders Mamelodi Sundowns, while Gallants, who are still winless in the PSL, remained 15th.